Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Simulation and Performance Evaluation

 In this section, the proposed Deep EDMD method was validated in a high-fidelity CarSim simulation environment.
-The comparisons with the EDMD, ELM-EDMD, and MLP were considered to show the effectiveness of our approach.
+The comparisons with EDMD, ELM-EDMD, and DNN were considered to show the effectiveness of our approach.